Learn how to make a memorable first impression for your gaming video channel in this tutorial.

 A short and effective logo reveal, this space-themed template has a great sci-fi look that would fit with a lot of game genres.

-An abstract, colourful logo template, this particle spiral is a great way to reveal your brand name or logo in a creative way.
+An abstract, colorful logo template, this particle spiral is a great way to reveal your brand name or logo in a creative way.

 A digital themed template with glitches, Futuristic Inspired Slideshow would make a fun and memorable intro for any gaming video.